max-berman/tinder-api-authentication/README.md

 - The BODY of the the response of POST request will contain Token
 - Parse the BODY for 'access_token' in the response
 - Once token is retrieved, store it in the local storage.
+- Sniff only requests coming from facebook.com
+- As soon as the token is retrieved cancel all further sniffing

 To test the correct access Token place it as into the POST body: